Robust Bell inequalities from communication complexity: Preliminaries

 With error $\epsilon$, $\nu_\epsilon(\bp) = \min_{\bp'\in\NS:|\bp'-\bp|_1\leq\epsilon} \nu(\bp')$.
 We call any Bell functional that satisfies the constraint in the above linear program {\em normalized Bell functional}. \end{definition}

-In this definition and in the rest of the paper, unless otherwise specified (see in particular in Lemma~\ref{lem:removeabortinB}), the choice of $B$ is over vectors of real coefficients $B_{a,b,x,y}$ and $B(\bp)$ denotes $\sum_{a,b,x,y} B_{a,b,x,y}p(a,b|x,y)$, where $a,b$ ranges over the valid (non-abort) outputs and $x,y$ ranges over the inputs.
-To be clear, even when $B$ and $\bp$ have coefficients on the abort events, we do not count them.
+In this definition and in the rest of the paper, unless otherwise specified (in particular in Lemma~\ref{lem:removeabortinB}), $B$ ranges over vectors of real coefficients $B_{a,b,x,y}$ and $B(\bp)$ denotes $\sum_{a,b,x,y} B_{a,b,x,y}p(a,b|x,y)$, where $a,b$ ranges over the nonaborting outputs and $x,y$ ranges over the inputs.
+So even when $B$ and $\bp$ have coefficients on the abort events, we do not count them.
+Table~\ref{table:summaryKnown} summarizes the known upper and lower bounds on $\nu$ for various parameters.
+The (log of the) nuclear norm is a lower bound on classical communication complexity. \begin{proposition}[\cite{LS09, DKLR11}] For any nonsignaling distribution $\bp\in\C$, $\R_\epsilon(\bp) +1 \geq \log(\nu_\epsilon(\bp)), $ and for any Boolean function $f$, $\R_\epsilon(f) \geq \log(\nu_\epsilon(\bp_f)).$ \end{proposition}